-- Professor of Biostatistics, Department of Biostatistics and Epidemiology
+- Professor of Biostatistics, Department of Biostatistics, Epidemiology and Informatics

 - Senior Scholar, Center for Clinical Epidemiology and Biostatistic